Eritrea: Land Lease or Farm Income Tax?

 Another difficulty with the new Proclamation is that the per hectare land lease price is the same (Nfa.
 150/ha for subsistence farmers and Nfa.
 750/ha for commercial farmers) across the nation.
 This means no due consideration was given to the differences in land fertility and productivity.
 The chance to reverse this systematic introduction of agricultural usufructuary land lease system across the whole farming communities is unmistakably impossible given the political culture of the ruling class.
 For God’s sake, let us accept this new land lease system but the problem as I pointed out above goes beyond just imposing a new land lease system.
 The lease price per hectare is the same across all lands regardless the productivity or fertility of this and that plot of land.
 In other words, considering the productivity of the land, one hectare in Tessenei-Aligdir and elsewhere in Anseba region is not the same.
 Hence, imposing the same lease price across the country is not only unfair but also lacks common sense of governing a nation’s economy.

-- The government has to repeal/amend its Land Proclamation No. 58/94 because now citizens are no more entitled for usufruct rights over land which was given under Article 4 (1) “[e]very Eritrean citizen shall have a usufruct right over land” of the Land Proclamation.
+- The government has to repeal/amend its Land Proclamation No. 58/94 because now citizens are no more entitled for usufruct rights over land which was given under Article 4 (1) “[e]very Eritrean citizen shall have a usufruct right over land” of the Land Proclamation No.58/94.

-- The Government has to amend the title of its new proclamation which reads as “Proclamation No. 178/2016 to Collect Tax from Farm Income and Livestock” to something like “Proclamation No. 178/2016 to Introduce Agricultural Usufructuary Lease System…” because this new proclamation is not about taxing farmers based on their farm income but imposing a land lease tax.
+- The Government has to amend the title of its new proclamation which reads as “Proclamation No. 178/2016 to Collect Tax from Farm Income and Livestock” to something like “Proclamation No. 178/2016 to Introduce Agricultural Usufructuary Lease System…” because this new proclamation is not about taxing farmers based on their farm income but imposing a land lease tax based on hectares.

 - The per hectare lease price for subsistence farmers is Nfa.
 150 and is the same across all regions of the nation.
 Does this mean all lands across the country have the same productivity and fertility level?
 I think this assumption is wrong.
 Applying the same per hectare lease price across the nation and plots of land by disregarding the nature and productivity aspects of agricultural land harms farmers who have acquired poor fertility and productivity lands.